-Matthew Wook Chang and his colleagues are modifying the E.Coli in such a way that they will be able to fight against different disease.
+Matthew Wook Chang and his colleagues are modifying the E.Coli in such a way that they will be able to fight against the different diseases.

-The bacteria wait for the pathogens like cholera bacterium Vibrio cholerae or P. aeruginosa, and then they release lethal payloads when they have the enemy in sight.
+The bacteria wait for pathogens like cholera bacterium Vibrio cholerae or P. aeruginosa, and then they release lethal payloads when they have the enemy in sight.
 Some of them use the same tactics to attack cancer cells.
 Others can also sense signs of inflammation and release chemicals that could help to treat chronic conditions like Crohn’s and inflammatory bowel disease.